-A native Seattleite, Ms. Altiveros has been a regular anthem singer for the Seattle Mariners for over a decade, and is proud to sing regularly for all her hometown teams, including OL Reign, Seattle Kraken, and the Seattle Sounders.
+A native Seattleite, Ms. Altiveros is proud to be a regular singer for many of her hometown teams, including the Seattle Mariners, OL Reign, Seattle Kraken, and the Seattle Sounders.

 The Falling and the Rising, Seattle Opera, 2019 (Seattle, WA)